 Additionally, Zendo is designed to be simple and friendly to use, so there shouldn’t be any issues with getting to know the platform.

 With Zendo, you can easily create your own Services.
-They can be custom, productized, or free.
+They can be custom, productized, subscription-based, or free.

 - Custom service — this service requires estimation, so there are no set prices upfront.
 Once you gather all relevant information and figure out the scope, you can send a Quote and ask for its approval.

 - Productized service — this service offers the most variety.
 It consists of Items that can have set prices, require custom estimation, or be free.
 Certain items can be obligatory, while others can be set as add-ons.
 Also, you can make the Service Items quantifiable; your clients can choose how many Items they want within a specified range.
 Productized service allows you to create many upsell opportunities and give your clients a wide range of options.